rinnakk/japanese-clip/README.md

     texts=["犬", "猫", "象"],
     max_seq_len=77,
     device=device,
-    tokenizer=tokenizer, # this is optional. if you didn't pass, load tokenizer each time )
+    tokenizer=tokenizer, # this is optional. if you don't pass, load tokenizer each time )

 with torch.no_grad():